How to apply (One Health)

 Commonwealth Shared Scholarship Scheme (DFID)

-If you intend to apply for the course under the Commonwealth Shared Scholarship Scheme, please note you will need to apply to the CSC directly by 16:00 on 18 December 2019, and the RVC directly by 14 January 2020.
+If you intend to apply for the course under the Commonwealth Shared Scholarship Scheme, please note you will need to apply to both the CSC and RVC directly.
 Please ensure you are eligible before submitting an application: you will need to make clear in the Funding section of your RVC application that you are a Commonwealth Shared Scholarship Scheme applicant.